 Please note: We are currently revising this brochure.
-It is not available for purchase at this time, but please check back soon!
+It is not available for purchase at this time, but check back at the end of August 2018!

 Grief is a normal and natural, though often deeply painful, response to loss.
 The death of a loved one is the most common way we think of loss, but many other significant changes in one’s life can involve loss and therefore grief.
 Everyone experiences loss and grief at some time.
 The more significant the loss, the more intense the grief is likely to be.

 Each individual experiences and expresses grief differently.
 For example, one person may withdraw and feel helpless, while another might be angry and want to take some action.
 No matter what the reaction, the grieving person needs the support of others.
 A helper needs to anticipate the possibility of a wide range of emotions and behaviors, accept the grieving person’s reactions, and respond accordingly.
 Therefore, it is often useful for the person in grief and for the helper to have information about the grieving process.

 The process of grieving in response to a significant loss requires time, patience, courage, and support.
 The grieving person will likely experience many changes throughout the process.
 Many writers and helpers have described these changes beginning with an experience of shock, followed by a long process of suffering, and finally a process of recovery.
 These processes are described below.